-Peoria, AZ – For our final day on the back fields the upper-level squad was on the main secondary field against the Rangers’ while the two lower Padres’ A-ball squads went to Goodyear to play the Indians’ affiliates.
+Peoria, Ariz. – For our final day on the back fields the upper-level squad was on the main secondary field against the Rangers’ while the two lower Padres’ A-ball squads went to Goodyear to play the Indians’ affiliates.

 RHP Cal Quantrill got the start and went six innings on very dry windy day.
 Quantrill’s fastball sat between 89-93 for most of the day touching 95.
 As in the past, he flashed a plus changeup but was inconsistent with his fastball command and ability to place his curve.